meduzen/cachemap/README.md

 ### `CacheMap.remember`

-`CacheMap.remember` adds caches a value to the cache, and returns it.
+`CacheMap.remember` adds a value to the cache, and returns it.
 It takes a primitive value or a callback function returning the value that is then stored in the cache.

 Like [`CacheMap.add`](#cachemapadd), it only updates the cache if the key is new.
 The returned value is always the cached one.